kbob/icebreaker-synth/README.md

 it will need 17-22 bits.
 Maybe nMigen will be smart enough to split the note table across multiple BRAMs.

+Update 2019-12-04: I merged the note-to-frequency code into the oscillator module.
+It only stores frequencies for a single octave, then shifts the frequencies left or right for different octaves.

+This will probably require redesign at some point.

 ## Oscillator

 I've already got that.
 See [buzzer.py](https://github.com/kbob/nmigen-examples/blob/master/lib/buzzer.py).

 The oscillator needs a gate.

+## Gate

+Pretty simple.
+Just MUX the signal with zero.

 ## I2S output

 I've also got that in the nmigen-examples repository.

+Update 2019-12-04: I updated the I2S module to work with both 16 and 24 bit samples and to automatically select 1X, 2X or 4X mode based on incoming sample rate.
+It's still a tricky dance to pick a sample rate that works with the FPGA clock rate, though.

 # How to compile